Mahler measure and the WZ algorithm: Introduction

 where $D(z)$ is the Bloch-Wigner dilogarithm.
-These sorts of formulas provide an easy way to translate Mahler measures into elliptic dilogarithms, and vice-versa.
-As a corollary, we will translate an exotic relation due to Bertin into an identity between hypergeometric functions \cite{bert2} (see formulas \eqref{bertin equivalency} and \eqref{bertin final equivalence}).
-We are hopeful that this line of research will eventually lead to WZ-proofs of exotic relations.
-Furthermore, as remarked upon in the conclusion, it seem likely that some of the mysterious (computationally discovered) formulas for $1/\pi^2$, may eventually be linked to the theory of higher regulators.
+These results provide an easy way to translate between Mahler measures and elliptic dilogarithms.
+In Theorem \ref{theorem bertin} we translate an exotic relation due to Bertin into an identity between Mahler measures \cite{bert2}.
+We conclude by briefly comparing our new results to Ramanujan's formulas for $1/\pi$.